• Skip to primary navigation

 Why You'll Love This Recipe

-• Healthy and low in sugar.
-Made with monk fruit sweetener instead of sugar, this sorbet is a healthier option for those watching their sugar intake.
+• Made with monk fruit sweetener instead of sugar, this sorbet is a healthier option for those watching their sugar intake.
 It contains less added sugars and fewer calories, making it a guilt-free treat.

-• Rich and chocolatey.
-The unsweetened cocoa powder gives this sorbet a rich and chocolatey flavor, satisfying your sweet tooth and chocolate cravings.
+• The unsweetened cocoa powder gives this sorbet a rich and chocolatey flavor, satisfying your sweet tooth and chocolate cravings.

-• Perfect for special diets.
-This recipe is great for those who are following a keto or low-carb diet.
+• This recipe is great for those who are following a keto or low-carb diet.

 Ingredients You'll Need